Possible contributors to your mental health symptoms

 Read more about how gut issues can impact your mental health by clicking on the links below.

-An imbalance in our hormones, whether stress hormones, sex hormones, thyroid hormones or metabolic hormones, can cause mental health symptoms such as depression, anxiety, insomnia and poor memory.
+An imbalance in our hormones, whether stress hormones, sex hormones, thyroid hormones or metabolic hormones, can cause mental health symptoms such as depression, anxiety, insomnia, poor memory, poor concentration, irritability, etc..

 There is a link between hormones, neurotransmitters and other brain chemicals which are essential to mood, sleep, attention, etc.